 So what else is there to say?
 More generally, HIIT can be applied to pretty much any workout —

-running, strength training, cycling, swimming, etc. And people love it because you burn more calories in a shorter amount of time.
-That's no reason to ditch your current workout completely, though, most trainers and fitness experts agree that a well-balanced fitness routine combines strength training, HIIT and LISS (low-intensity steady-state) cardio.
+running, strength training, cycling, swimming, etc. And people love it because it burns more calories in a shorter amount of time.
+But that's no reason to ditch your current workout completely.
+Most trainers and fitness experts agree that a well-balanced fitness routine combines strength training, HIIT and LISS (low-intensity steady-state) cardio.

 Pilates + yoga = PiYo

 What do you get when you combine two incredibly popular workouts (Pilates and yoga)?

 PiYo.
 Lead by Beachbody trainer Chalene Johnson, the wildly popular DVD workout series promises "No weights.
 No jumps.
 Just hardcore results."
 That's especially great for people who need an at-home workout they can do without any equipment or those with joint issues that need a low-impact option.